Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 ------------------------
 *This is an optional value with default*: duration / hydraulic time-step

-The iterations value represents for how many iterations you would like the water simulation to run.
+The iterations value represents how many iterations you would like the water simulation to run.
 One iteration represents one hydraulic time-step.

 mininet_cli
 ------------------------
 *This is an optional value with default*: :code:`False`

-If the :code:`mininet_cli` option is :code:`True`, then after the network is setup, the mininet CLI interface will start.
+If the :code:`mininet_cli` option is :code:`True`, then after the network is set up, the mininet CLI interface will start.
 See the `mininet tutorial on the CLI <http://mininet.org/walkthrough/#part-3-mininet-command-line-interface-cli-commands>`_ for more information

 :code:`mininet_cli` should be a boolean.